awsdocs/amazon-workspaces-administration-guide/doc_source/amazon-workspaces-troubleshooting.md

 "An error occurred while launching your WorkSpace.
 Please try again."
 ```

+This error often occurs when the WorkSpace can't load the Windows desktop using PCoIP\.
+Check the following:
++ This message appears if the PCoIP Standard Agent for Windows service is not running\.
+[Connect using RDP](https://aws.amazon.com/premiumsupport/knowledge-center/connect-workspace-rdp/) to verify that the service is running, that it's set to start automatically, and that it can communicate over the management interface \(eth0\)\.
++ If the PCoIP agent was uninstalled, reboot the WorkSpace through the Amazon WorkSpaces console to reinstall it automatically\.
++ You might also receive this error on the Amazon WorkSpaces client after a long delay if the [WorkSpaces security group](amazon-workspaces-security-groups.md) was modified to restrict outbound traffic\.
+Restricting outbound traffic prevents Windows from communicating with your directory controllers for login\.
+Verify that your security groups allow your WorkSpaces to communicate with your directory controllers on all [required ports](workspaces-port-requirements.md) over the primary network interface\.

+Another cause of this error is related to the User Rights Assignment Group Policy\.
 If the following group policy is incorrectly configured, it prevents users from being able to access their Windows WorkSpaces:

 **Computer Configuration\\Windows Settings\\Security Settings\\Local Policies\\User Rights Assignment**
 + **Incorrect policy:**